pallets-eco/flask-security/docs/configuration.rst

     To enable this feature - set this to ``True``.
 Please see :ref:`models_topic` for required additions to your database models.
 This enables a user to generate and use a recovery code for two-factor authentication.
-This works for all two-factor mechanisms - including webauthn.
+This works for all two-factor mechanisms - including WebAuthn.
 Note that these code are single use and the user should be advised to write them down and store in a safe place.

 .. py:data:: SECURITY_MULTI_FACTOR_RECOVERY_CODES_N